Diggers' Song

-According to Leon Rosselson his 1975 song "The World Turned Upside Down" (not to be confused with the 17th-century ballad of the same title) is not a version of "Diggers' Song".
+According to Leon Rosselson his 1975 song "The World Turned Upside Down", while a song about the Diggers, is not a version of Winstanley's "Diggers' Song".
+Sung along with Roy Bailey, this song was one the pieces selected by Tony Benn when he appeared on BBC Radio 4's Desert Island Discs on 15 January 1989.
 However, Rosselson later recorded a version of "The Diggers' Song" (under the title "You Noble Diggers All") using the traditional lyrics and tune on his album Harry's Gone Fishing.

 Chumbawamba also released a version of Rosselson's composition on their 1993 single "Timebomb", sang "The Diggers' Song" in 1988 on their LP English Rebel Songs 1381–1914, and recorded it again in 2003 for the re-made CD English Rebel Songs 1381–1984.
 In 2007, they sang it on their live CD Get On With It – Live.

-The song was selected by Tony Benn when he appeared on BBC Radio 4's Desert Island Discs on 15 January 1989.